cujojs/curl/README.md

 and paved the way to create AMD-style loaders.
 More about James: <http://tagneto.blogspot.com/>

-Shout out to Kris Zyp (@kriszyp) for excellent ideas and feedback and Kyle Simpson (@getify) who is inarguably the godfather of javascript loading.
+Shout out to Kris Zyp (@kriszyp) for excellent ideas and feedback and to Kyle Simpson (@getify) who is inarguably the godfather of javascript loading.